Free Church Budgeting Template and Guide

 9. Training and Continuing Education

 Training and education are great investments to make in your staff.
-From an online course to sponsoring bible school for future pastors, these costs should be included in your annual church budget.
+From an online course to sponsoring Bible school for future pastors, these costs should be included in your annual church budget.

 10. Financial Reserves